cottonstartiet/react-app-base/readme.md

 1. `express` server for creating REST api's.
 1. `helmet` for basic server side security.
 1. `cors` for allowing requests coming from web client.
-1. `Request Context` using `AsyncLocalStorage`.
+1. `Request Context` using `AsyncLocalStorage` for easily maintaining and logging correlation throughout the the request execution lifecycle.
-1. Run the server in dev mode with support for typescript compilation and server restart automatically wheneveryou change code.
+1. Run the server in dev mode with support for typescript compilation and server restart automatically whenever you change code.

 ## Code
 The server code written in typescript and is divided into modules and layers.